felixbhw/hex2text/README.md

    - Click "Tools" → "AI Translator"
    - Configure API keys in "Tools" → "AI Settings"
    - Click "Send to AI" to translate the decoded text

-## Security
-- API keys are stored with 0600 permissions
-- Configuration directory uses 0700 permissions
-- Data is only sent to AI providers when using translation features